Stable moduli spaces of odd-dimensional manifold triads: Stable homology and group completion.

 \begin{lemma} The image of functor $(M\mapsto M^\circ):\smash{\Cobbtls}\to \smash{\CobbtL}$ is $\smash{\CobbtLs}$, provided the maps in $\vb L\to L$ and $\hvb L\to \hb L$ induce an isomorphism on fundamental groupoids.
 In this case, the functor $(M\mapsto M^\circ):\smash{\Cobbtls}\to \smash{\CobbtLs}$ is an isomorphism of categories. \end{lemma} \begin{proof} Let $W:N\leadsto M$ be a morphism in $\Cobbtls$.
 Start by noticing that the assumption implies that the map $(M^\circ,\hb M^\circ)\to (M,\partial M) $ induces an isomorphism on fundamental groupoids: This follows from the left homotopy pushout square of pairs in the following diagram and by Seifert-Van Kampen.
 Consider now the right homotopy pushout square of pairs above.
 Since the top map induces an isomorphism on fundamental groupoids, then by \cref{strong conn and pushouts} the right vertical map is strongly $(n-1)$-connected if and only if the leftmost is. \end{proof}

 We are now ready to finish the proof of the second preliminary version of \cref{final with null}.

 \begin{proof}[Proof of \cref{final without null}.]
-Let $K'\leadsto K$ be a weak map such that $l|_{K'|_i}$ is strongly $(n-1)$-connected, which exists by \cref{truncation theta end}.
-Given $W\in \F(P,K'|_i),$ we have that $K'|_i\to W$ is strongly $(n-1)$-connected since $l|_{K'|_i}$ and $l|_W$ are strongly $(n-1)$ and $n$-connected respectively and $n\geq 2$.
+Let $K'\leadsto K$ be a weak map such that $\ell|_{K'|_i}$ is strongly $(n-1)$-connected, which exists by \cref{truncation theta end}.
+Given $W\in \F(P,K'|_i),$ we have that $K'|_i\to W$ is strongly $(n-1)$-connected since $\ell|_{K'|_i}$ and $\ell|_W$ are strongly $(n-1)$ and $n$-connected respectively and $n\geq 2$.
 Thus, $\Fo(P,K'|_i)=\F(P,K'|_i)$ for every $i\geq 0.$ Consider the following commutative diagram By \cref{highly connected theta ends}, the left vertical map is an acyclic and by \cref{theta ends and maps} the top map is an abelian homology equivalence.
-The bottom right map is an equivalence by \cref{surgery on morphisms} and \cref{cut or not cut is the same}, since $(L,\hb L)$ is obtained by handles of index at most $n-1$ from $\emptyset$ and thus the map $(\vb L,\hvb L)\to (L,\hb L)$ is strongly $(n-1)$-connected (see \cref{dual handle}) and $n\geq 3$, hence a fundamental groupoid isomorphism.
+The bottom right map is an equivalence by \cref{surgery on morphisms} and \cref{cut or not cut is the same}, since $(L,\hb L)$ is obtained by handles of index at most $n-1$ from $\emptyset$ and the maps $\vb L\to L$ and $\hvb L\to \hb L$ are fundamental groupoid isomorphisms.
 Since the bottom map is an equivalence, we see that the right vertical map is an abelian homology equivalence and thus, acyclic since the fundamental group of the target is abelian. \end{proof}